 Back in the 1920's and early 30's, there were not many high schools for blacks due to segregation laws in the south.
 Many black families including the Wilkinsons sent their children off to schools out of state up north where there were no segregated schools.
 Some of Raymond's older siblings were sent up north to attend high school in New York City where schools were integrated.
 The north provided better education opportunities for African Americans because Jim Crow laws did not exist there.
 Some southern states would fund black students so they could afford to travel to school by busing, however this was not always the case.
 Black children would often walk for miles to attend overcrowded black schools in the few counties that had them.

 Local black churches in the community decided to take charge when southern states would not pay all black students to go to high school up north.
 Black churches came together united in their goal to see that their children obtain a higher education.
 The black community began raising money to invest in building their own schools for their children.
 This was done through many contributions made from several black church congregations in Amelia County.
 In the 1930's and 1940's African American communities raising money to build their own schools became a movement.
 One of the black churches in Amelia County to do this was Little Union Baptist Church where the Rev. Isaiah I. Wilkinson pastored.
-Raymond's father invested money from the black church community to build and establish the first black high schools in Amelia County, Virginia named Russell Grove High School.
+In 1933, Rev. Isaiah I. Wilkinson raised money along with the black church community to build and establish the first black high school in Amelia County, Virginia named Russell Grove High School.
 Because of his father Rev. Isaiah I. Wilkinson contribution in establishing a school, Raymond and his younger siblings were able to stay in Amelia County.
-Rev. Isaiah I. Wilkinson paved the way for his children to ensure that they all receive equal education so that they thrived.
+Rev. Isaiah I. Wilkinson paved the way for his children to ensure that they all receive equal education so that they could thrive.